kingston-hackSpace/MediaPlayer__RaspberryPi/README.md

 # MediaPlayer__RaspberryPi
-Run a video on start-up on a Raspberry pi and HDMI Screen
+Run a video on start-up on a Raspberry pi and a HDMI screen (high resolution) / LCD TFT Display (low resolution).

 ----
 ## Set up your Raspberry Pi from scratch